isomerpages/mlaw-acd/index.md

           image: /images/myPal.png
           alt: Watch the guidance videos
     - infopic:
-          title: Learn from guidance paper
+          title: Understand the guidance paper
           subtitle: " "
           description: Learn more about the regime from the guidance paper issued by Ministry of Law.
           button: Learn More about AML/CFT